VUT-HFUT/MiGA2023_Track1/README.md

 ```
 The generated `Sumission.zip` is the final result.

-**We provide the pretrained model, you can download it from [here](https://drive.google.com/file/d/1Su7k43LEsWqGQ3ot6E47VJ8mEl4ZMbpT/view?usp=sharing).**
+**We provide the pre-trained model, you can download it from [here](https://drive.google.com/file/d/1asLgHHqsWqOfrbCYFqHBsVx3Qi9T1E3U/view?usp=sharing).**

 ## Citation
 If you use this code in your research, please consider citing: